County of London Electric Supply Company: Expansion

 The company expanded its operations, particularly in East London and into south Essex and Kent.

-By 1913 the County of London Company was supplying the Metropolitan Boroughs of Bermondsey, Camberwell, Finsbury, Holborn, Lambeth, Southwark and Wandsworth; the Urban Districts of Merton and Morden, Romford, and Tilbury; and the Rural Districts of Croydon, Orsett and Tilbury.
+By 1913 the County of London Company was supplying the metropolitan boroughs of Bermondsey, Camberwell, Finsbury, Holborn, Lambeth, Southwark and Wandsworth; the urban districts of Merton and Morden, Romford, and Tilbury; and the rural districts of Croydon, Orsett and Tilbury.

 To meet the requirements of the expanded supply area, capital expenditure on new plant and equipment was required, as shown on the table below.

 Electricity supplies to further areas continued.
-By 1937 the Company was supplying electricity additionally to: the Metropolitan Boroughs of Barking, Beddington and Wallington, Dagenham, Mitcham, Reigate, Sutton and Cheam and Wimbledon; the Urban Districts of Banstead, Billericay, Brentwood, Carshalton, Caterham and Warlingham, Hornchurch, Thurrock, Wanstead and Woodford; and the Rural Districts of Epping, and Godstone.
+By 1937 the company was supplying electricity additionally to: the metropolitan boroughs of Barking, Beddington and Wallington, Dagenham, Mitcham, Reigate, Sutton and Cheam and Wimbledon; the urban districts of Banstead, Billericay, Brentwood, Carshalton, Caterham and Warlingham, Hornchurch, Thurrock, Wanstead and Woodford; and the rural districts of Epping, and Godstone.

-The Company supplied users such as the South Metropolitan Electric Tramways and Lighting Company (from 1916, supplying 2,021.0 MWh in 1919); the South London Electric Supply Corporation (from 1917, supplying 5,340.4 MWh in 1923).
+The company supplied users such as the South Metropolitan Electric Tramways and Lighting Company (from 1916, supplying 2,021.0 MWh in 1919); the South London Electric Supply Corporation (from 1917, supplying 5,340.4 MWh in 1923).

-Between 1918 and 1936 the Company acquired 14 other electricity companies.
+Between 1918 and 1936 the company acquired 14 other electricity companies.
 It was able to consolidate development over a large area of south east England through its Kent Power Company subsidiary.

 In 1920, the County of London Electric Supply Company applied for permission to build a power station at Creekmouth in Barking capable of expansion to 600 MW.
-To finance the construction the Company issued shares, there were offers in 1921 and 1922.
+To finance the construction the company issued shares, there were offers in 1921 and 1922.
 The 1922 offer consisted of 500,000 six per cent cumulative preference shares and 500,000 ordinary shares.
 Barking A station was built, and was commissioned in 1925.

-The County of London Company and three others in south and east London promoted the London Electricity (No.1) Act 1925.
+The County of London Company and three others in south and east London promoted the London Electricity (No. 1) Act 1925 (15 & 16 Geo.
+5. c. lxii).
 The four companies were: the City of London Electric Lighting Company; the County of London Electric Supply Company Limited; the South London Electric Supply Corporation Limited; and the South Metropolitan Electric Light and Power Company Limited.
 They established a joint committee to specify how generating stations of each company were operated.
 The companies remained district electricity supply undertakings; although they were physically joined with interconnecting cables.
 The companies envisaged that power stations such as Barking would provide enough capacity for their electricity requirements.
-The Act required equal consideration for the interests of shareholders and consumers.
+The act required equal consideration for the interests of shareholders and consumers.
 Dividends to shareholders were limited to 7 percent per year and the funds that could be carried forward in the accounts were restricted.
 Profits above these conditions formed a ‘consumers’ benefit’ in the form of lower prices.

 The company built Barking B power station which was commissioned in 1933.